 Thanks for contributing to cssnano!
 We appreciate any contributions, large or small.
 If you've contributed to cssnano we would recommend that you add yourself to the list of contributors, found in CONTRIBUTORS.md.

-Since version 4, we now develop in a Lerna monorepo.
+Since version 4, we develop in a monorepo.
 This is because a lot of transforms overlap with each other; it's easier to test them together.
-Other than this, you'll need Node.js, yarn & git installed.
+Other than this, you'll need Node.js, pnpm & git installed.
 Then, you can run these commands to get the repository set up:

 You can run the tests with:

 We recommend that you look in the issue tracker to find anything tagged help wanted; that's the first port of call for getting stuck in and writing code.
 If there's any other open issues that you think you can tackle, please comment on the thread expressing your interest.

 If you have an idea for some functionality which doesn't have an issue tracking it, then please open an issue before writing a pull request.
 We find it more helpful to discuss your requirements before writing any code.